Developments and Further Applications of Ephemeral Data Derived Potentials: Case Studies

 \subsubsection{Superionicity}

 \textit{Immm} ScH${}_{12}$ is one of the stable superhydrides above 325 GPa\cite{ScH-Ashcroft}.
 To further explore the hydrogen diffusion in the Sc-H system using MD, we generated a refined EDDP, targeting a single stoichiometry with \textit{Immm} ScH${}_{12}$ and \textit{C2/c} H${}_{2}$ as marker structures.
-The refinement process involved adding 2000 Immm ScH${}_{12}$ structures and 2000 \textit{C2/c} H${}_{2}$ structures to the training dataset with atoms randomly perturbed by an amplitude of 0.2 \AA$ $ and unit cells by an amplitude of 0.02 \AA.
+The refinement process involved adding 2000 Immm ScH${}_{12}$ structures and 2000 \textit{C2/c} H${}_{2}$ structures to the training dataset with the atoms randomly perturbed by an amplitude of 0.2 \AA.
+Additionally, the unit cell vectors are scaled by randomly chosen factors between -0.02 and +0.02.

 We used \texttt{ramble} to carry out MD simulations on nearly-cubic supercells containing around 600 atoms using the method described in section~\ref{sec:eddp_calculations}.
 The simulations were performed for 60 ps at temperatures of 300, 500, 600, 700, 800, 900, and 1000 K, and a pressure of 350 GPa.
 The diffusion of hydrogen was analyzed for the last 50 ps of each trajectory.